lbocken/resume/README.md

 2022, Compositional data analysis of textual metrics for Wikipedia articles.

-2022, Triangle inequalities of textual metrics for Wikipedia articles.
+2022, Triangle inequalities of textual metrics in Wikipedia.

+2022, Tetrahedral features of text complexity metrics in Wikipedia.

 2022, Combinatorial features of text complexity metrics in Wikipedia articles.

 2022, Quality control for readability of Wikipedia articles about COVID-19.

-2022, Joint text complexity as a mean.

 2022, Contrastive Text complexity of Simple English Wikipedia.

 2022, Contrastive Text complexity of Simple English Wiktionary.

+2022, Golden or silver thresholds for quality control of Wikipedia articles?

 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
 In *Cognitive computing conference (UQAM)*.